 For your employee to remain a member of their usual social protection scheme, you and they will need to continue to have an ongoing direct (or employer-employee) relationship.

 The E101 form has been replaced by the A1 portable document, which certifies the holder's applicable legislation.
-However, European social security institutions can continue to use the E101 form pursuant to Decision No. E5 of March 16, 2017, from the Administrative Committee for Social Security System Coordination (CACSSS).
+However, European social security institutions can continue to use the E101 form pursuant to Decision No. E5 of March 16, 2017, from the Administrative Commission for the Coordination of Social Security Systems.

 Before your employee goes to France, you are required to take the following steps (art.
 15 of (EC) regulation No. 987/2009):